pcapriotti/optparse-applicative/README.md

-being found are likely because the `Parser` specified can not be implemented entirely with `Applicative` (Note however, there were a few desugaring bugs regarding ApplicativeDo in GHC 8.0.1, function application with `($)` in particular may not work, and the `return` value instead be wrapped parenthetically).
+being found are likely because the `Parser` specified can not be implemented entirely with `Applicative` (Note however, there were a few desugaring bugs regarding ApplicativeDo in GHC 8.0.1, function application with `($)` in particular may not work, and the `pure` value should instead be wrapped parenthetically).

 ## FAQ